-The re-sit for each essay consists of improving the original essay.
+For the re-sit, two new scenarios with each four questions will be provided.
 Students who wish to take the re-sit should inform the course coordinator as soon as possible and must register in Osiris.
 The deadline for submitting the resit for the first essay is the day of the eighth lecture in the course, at 23:59.
 The deadline for the resit of the second essay is the date set for the re-sit examinations in the academic calendar, at 23:59.